toydotgame/Thisway/README.md

 ### Release 1.2.4
 * Repositioned teleport success message in chat when Debug Mode is active.
 * (Backend) renamed main package from `io.github.Toydotgame` to `io.github.toydotgame`.
 Big change, I know.
+* (Backend) Thisway is compiled with JRE v1.8, this should allow it to run on out-of-date servers and servers at the bleeding edge of Spigot.

 ### Release 1.2.3
 * Removed update checker, it sucked